-Productivity boils down to friction—what’s easy to do gets done.
-The reason that personal inboxes lay dormant is because it isn’t easy to respond to all those emails, but it is easy to archive and ignore them.
+The reason your personal Gmail inbox so rarely finds itself at inbox zero?
+It isn’t easy to respond to all those emails, but it sure is easy to archive or ignore them.

 There are only so many “Sorry for the wait!” messages you can send before customers stop waiting and start getting in line for your competitors.